NiniMerabishvili/nile/README.md

-# Alni - Global Gym & Trainer Booking Platform
+# Nile - Global Gym & Trainer Booking Platform

 A modern web application for discovering and booking gyms and personal trainers worldwide.